 Fitness: Walking for Wellness

-Experts recommend at least 2½ hours of moderate activity (such as brisk walking, brisk cycling, or yard work) a week.footnote 1 It's fine to walk in blocks of 10 minutes or more throughout your day and week.
+Experts recommend at least 2½ hours of moderate activity, such as brisk walking, each week.
+It's fine to walk in shorter periods of time throughout your day and week that add up to the recommended goalsfootnote 1

-- If you're worried about how brisk walking might affect your health, talk with your doctor before you start a walking program.
+- Talk with your doctor if you're worried about how brisk walking might affect your health.

-- Start with a short-term goal.
+- Start with an easy short-term goal.
 For example, walk for 5 or 10 minutes every day.
 Or increase your number of steps by 300 to 500 each day.

-- After you've made walking a habit, set a longer-term goal.
-You may want to set a goal of walking briskly for at least 30 minutes a day or work up to 10,000 steps a day.
+You may want to set a goal of walking briskly for at least 30 minutes a day.
 You can try to do this 5 days a week or more.

-- To stay motivated, find a walking partner, such as a family member, friend, or coworker.
+This can be a family member, a friend, or a coworker.
 Daily dog walks are also a great way to keep up your walking routine.

 How can you make a walking program part of your life?

-- Ask family members, friends, and coworkers to join you.
-Set goals together.
+- Ask family members, friends, and coworkers to join you, and set goals together.

 - Join a walking group or club.